Police: 3 students had thousands of fentanyl pills on campus

-PHOENIX (AP) - Police in a small city on the U.S.-Mexico border say three students have been arrested for possessing fentanyl pills on campus, including one who had over 3,000 pills with her.
+PHOENIX (AP) - Police in a small city on the U.S.-Mexico border say three students were arrested Wednesday for possessing fentanyl pills on campus, including one who had over 3,000 pills with her.

-San Luis, Arizona, police say two 18-year-old girls and a 16-year-old boy were arrested Wednesday after an on-campus officer found them with pills.
-One of the girls, Noemi Hernandez-Madrigal, had three plastic bags with over 3,200 blue fentanyl pills.
-The estimated street value is up to $48,000.
+San Luis, Arizona, police say 18-year-old Noemi Hernandez-Madrigal had three plastic bags with over 3,200 blue fentanyl pills on her.
+The pills have an estimated street value of up to $48,000.

+Hernandez-Madrigal and the other student, Alessandra Cardenas-Hernandez, 18, face several drug charges and are being held without bond.
+A 16-year-old boy who was also arrested hasn’t been identified because he’s underage.
+The students did not have attorneys listed for them who could comment on their behalf.

 Lt.
-Marco Santana said police believe Hernandez-Madrigal intended to sell the pills.
-Hernandez-Madrigal and the other student, Alessandra Cardenas-Hernandez, face several charges and are being held without bond.
-The boy hasn’t been identified because he’s underage.
+Marco Santana said police believe Hernandez-Madrigal intended to sell the synthetic drug that is gaining popularity as an alternative to other opioids, like heroin.
+Pills sell for about $10 to $15 each.

-The synthetic pills are extremely deadly and have become increasingly popular as more and more people become addicted to opioids.

 Copyright © 2019 The Washington Times, LLC.